 Since 2007, Teaching East Asia: Korea has been promoting effective instruction about Korea in K-12 classrooms through professional development programs such as one-day workshops, summer institutes, online seminars, and special projects.

 NCTA 2016 Summer Institute

 Korea’s Journey into the 21st Century: Historical Contexts, Contemporary Issues.
 July 24-28, 2016.
-In this four-day institute, secondary teachers will consider modern and contemporary South Korea’s history, geography, intra-peninsular and international relations, and transnational cultural transmissions (e.g., K-pop, film, design).
-Participants will work with specialists to learn about the Korean peninsula beyond media coverage, drawing on Korean narratives and texts to enrich their teaching.
+In this four-day institute, 20-secondary teachers considered modern and contemporary North and South Korea’s history, geography, intra-peninsular and international relations, and transnational cultural transmissions (e.g., K-pop, film, design).
+Participants worked with specialists to learn about the Korean peninsula beyond media coverage, drawing on Korean narratives and texts to enrich their teaching.
 TEA is grateful for the support to this program by the Freeman Foundation, Korea Foundation and Northeast Asia Council of the Association for Asian Studies.

 Built with support from the Korea Foundation and contributions from teachers and publishers, TEA's Korea Resource Center offers teachers in the western United States a growing collection of curriculum resources on Korea.
 Print materials are lent free of charge to teachers in the western United States; audio-visuals require a $35 deposit.
 Please see our Korea Resource Center page for full details.